sciencecorp/buildabot/README.md

 ## Todo

 - handle plugin use in streaming agents
+- smart prompt compiler to stay within context window and generally minimize token use
   - implement agent scratchpad & self-prompting (chain of thought)
 - add tests